During her time living in America, a Finnish journalist gets philosophical while looking for the true home of Santa.

 Give and receive

-While guests from Asia and all over Europe take chartered flights to Santa Claus’s digs in Rovaniemi, the US holds firmly to its North Pole theory.
+In a normal year, guests from Asia and all over Europe take chartered flights to Santa Claus’s digs in Rovaniemi.
+However, the US holds firmly to its North Pole theory.
 In a manner of speaking, that may be the ideal location for the American Santa Claus.
 For a character so strictly rooted in symbolism and magic, the least habitable place on earth is a fitting address.

 And the Finnish Claus – the real one who cushions his wooden sleigh with animal skins and steers his living, breathing flock of reindeer through a frozen landscape – may be a different character altogether.